PacktPublishing/Python-Object-Oriented-Programming-Cookbook/VirtualEnvironmentNotes.md

 # Creating the Python VE (if needed)

-Because the default version of Python on the Author's system was in the 2.7.x range, a Python Virtual Environment was created specifically
+Because the default version of Python on the Author's system was in the 2.7.x range, a Python Virtual Environment was created specifically to provide the most current version of Python that the upstream provider actively supports.
+Code written against this VE (virtual environment) is generally expected to work for later versions (3.7.x) as well, but if there are any known point where that will fail, they will be noted.

 ## Linux instructions